COVID: Germany debates making N95 masks mandatory | DW | 13.01.2021

 Since December, subsidized FFP2 masks have been available free of charge at pharmacies to senior citizens and other high-risk patients.
 Media reports say Bavaria plans to distribute some 2 million masks to those who cannot afford them.

 Söder got support of sorts from the leader of the business-friendly Free Democrats (FDP), Christian Lindner.
 He recommended giving the idea due consideration and perhaps abolishing other restrictions instead.
-And judging by the number of FFP2 masks being worn in the Bundestag, Söder already has a political majority behind him.
+Judging by the number of FFP2 masks being worn in the Bundestag, Söder already has a political majority behind him.

 This article was translated from German.